-There are strong links with the local church (Holy Trinity Clapham) and this provides opportunities for pupils' spiritual development.
+There are strong links with the local church (St Luke's, Battersea) and this provides opportunities for pupils' spiritual development.
 Links with local voluntary groups enable pupils to develop their understanding of citizenship.
 Effective links with the Fire service, Police service and Health service also provide valuable support in promoting personal and social development.
 Form 6 pupils visit a local community for disabled adults and take part in art workshops with the residents.